 Supporting ask bill summaries and one pagers: Bills supporting bipartisan climate action

 We know that the cost of energy is of great concern to low-income Americans.
 That’s why we have taken great pains to ensure that the Carbon Fee and Dividend will not impose economic hardship on the most vulnerable among us, and the Household Impact Study we commissioned has independently confirmed that confidence.

 - The 2020 Household Impact Study find the summary for your district or state

 - Laser Talk: Impact on Low-Income Households – Addresses the positive impact Carbon Fee and Dividend would have on low-income households

 - REMI figure 3.22 – Total Employment by Quintile

-The Carbon Fee will increase energy costs at the consumer level, but the equal-per-person Carbon Dividend will allow 58 percent of American households to break even or come out ahead.
+The Carbon Fee will increase energy costs at the consumer level, but the equal-per-person Carbon Dividend will allow 68 percent of Americans to break even or come out ahead.
 Extra cash every month will help those households, if they choose, to make climate-friendly investments that will put them even further ahead as the Carbon Dividend increases.

 - The Energy Innovation & Carbon Dividend Act

 REMI Study, figure 3.19 – Cost of Living (regional)